RogerioProgramador/minitalk/README.md

 ## Compile and run

-- To compile, go to the project directory use the command make.
+- To compile, go to the project directory and use the command make.
 ```
 $ make
 ```